danielabar/python-pluralsight/README.md

 >>> b # 'jelly'
 ```

-To create a tuple from an exising collection object such as list, use constructor `tuple(iterable)`
+To create a tuple from an existing collection object such as list, use constructor `tuple(iterable)`

 `in` operator to test for containment